unrealwork/atsd-use-cases/USInternationalTrade/resources/csv-parser-schema-explanation.md

 In our case, we can pass a string that is the result of concatenated values of the first column in the row and a substring of the current column's header.

-For example, for our first iteration we get a series with the following fields:
+For example, for our first iteration we get a series with these fields:

 | Date                 | Metric          | Entity | Tags                             | Value |
 |----------------------|-----------------|--------|----------------------------------|-------|